Coronavirus: Berlin's hospitals bracing for second wave | DW | 29.10.2020

 "The reserve clinic will come alive if the hospitals are overwhelmed," a Senate spokeswoman told DW.

-Medical personnel themselves are getting sick, Sharifzadeh said, forcing them home.
-Some, however see no choice but to keep working, which is "even worse" she added.
+Sharifzadeh said medical personnel are getting sick, forcing them home or, "even worse," to see no choice but to keep on working.

-There are still shortages is protective equipment, but "personnel is what's missing most," she said.
+Shortages of protective equipment are also a problem, but "personnel is what's missing most," she said.

 The Berlin Hospital Association has called on the government for more support for hospitals.
 It wants a required minimum of free ICU beds and greater flexibility in staffing medical personnel.
 These were nationwide measures put into place in the spring but were phased out at the end of the summer when the pandemic temporarily receded.